Palliative Care vs. Hospice Care

 About palliative care

-Palliative care can be administered to any patients with chronic pain or conditions – whether they are terminally ill or not.
+Palliative care can be administered to any patient with chronic pain or conditions regardless if they are terminally ill or not.
 Common conditions may include ALS, cancer, dementia, heart disease, HIV, kidney disease, liver disease, lung disease, Parkinson’s disease, MS, stroke, and coma.

-Patient profile: Any patients with chronic pain or conditions who want to improve comfort as they receive primary treatment.
+Patient profile: Any patient with chronic pain or conditions who wants to improve comfort as they receive primary treatment.

 Terminal patient or general patient?
-Any patients, whether terminal or not.
+Any patient, terminally ill or not.

 Home or facility?
 Palliative care can be provided at home or in a care facility.